Lou Thesz: Training under the pros

-George Tragos, a feared Greek Olympic freestyle wrestler, catch wrestler (also known as 'hooking' during Thesz's time) and wrestling coach at the University of Missouri, took a liking to Thesz and respected his willingness to work hard and follow instruction.
+George Tragos, a feared Greek Olympic freestyle wrestler, catch wrestler and wrestling coach at the University of Missouri, took a liking to Thesz and respected his willingness to work hard and follow instruction.
 He trained under the watchful eye of Tragos for nearly four years at the National Gym in St. Louis.
 Tragos, who had a well-deserved reputation as a dangerous catch wrestler, decried the emerging performance-related aspects of the sport and instead coached young men to be true, authentic professional wrestlers.
 Tragos specifically taught Thesz submission wrestling and how to wrestle from the bottom.
 Thesz remembered Tragos saying, "any fool can start on top.
 If you start at the bottom, you learn to wrestle."
 Ray Steele also served as a coach and mentor to Thesz during this time.

 Thesz also studied under German-born catch wrestler Ad Santel, who was known for his feud with the Kodokan judo school.
-Thesz studied under Santel for up to five days every week during a 6 month stay in California and remembered it being the "most intensive training period of my life".
+Thesz studied under Santel for up to five days every week during a 6-month stay in California and remembered it being the "most intensive training period of my life".
 Throughout his career, Thesz continued to train under Santel whenever he was in the California area.
 The training he received under Santel would help establish Thesz as one of the most dangerous grapplers in the world.

 Thesz later met legendary former champion Ed "Strangler" Lewis in St. Louis and was encouraged to challenge Lewis to a friendly contest.
-Despite losing the 15 minute contest, Lewis was impressed by Thesz's skills and Lewis later became his manager and trainer.
+Although Thesz lost the 15-minute contest, Lewis was impressed by Thesz's skills and later became his manager and trainer.
 Lewis later described Thesz as "lithe as a panther and exceptionally fast.
 He moves with the speed of a lightweight."
 As his trainer, Lewis taught Thesz extremely painful and potentially crippling submission holds that would help him when facing opponents that refused to lose.

-Thesz also trained at the notorious Snake Pit catch wrestling school in Wigan, England.

-Professional wrestling career

 Early professional career

 Thesz made his professional wrestling debut at the age of 17, performing in undercard matches around the St. Louis territory whilst still working at his father's shoe repair shop.
 However, Thesz spent most of his early career honing his craft under the tutelage of George Tragos in both catch and freestyle wrestling, and later with Ad Santel.
 When not taking a local booking, Tragos arranged Thesz with competitive workouts with top collegiate wrestlers in the region.
 Thesz then worked the Iowa, Nebraska, Minnesota and California territory, continuing to compete on the undercards while honing his craft on the road.
 Thesz notably worked out with top amateurs trained by Billy Thom, head coach of the 1936 U.S. Olympic wrestling team, and old carnival wrestlers around the region including Earl Wampler, who became his mentor and occasional workout partner on the road.